meetsoni1214/cryptotracker/README.md

 ### Installation

-1. Dowload the zip file
+1. Download the zip file
 ![how to download zip file](https://www.guru99.com/images/3/download-files-from-github-9.png)

 2. Extract the zip file in your system